amaanshaikh-projects/OSHA-AI-DASHBOARD/README.md

 ---
 *Created as a portfolio piece to showcase full-stack development, UI/UX design, and API integration skills.*

+## 📞 Contact & Inquiries

+If you are interested in this project, have any questions, or would like to discuss potential collaborations, feel free to reach out to me:

+- Email: "amaanshaikh.contact@gmail.com"

 ## Copyright
 © 2026 Amaan Zubair Shaikh.
 All Rights Reserved.